Teaching Cooking & Kitchen Safety: Special Education Lesson

 When To Teach

-I’ve created a complete lesson unit of materials for teaching this topic.
-The materials are comprehensive (5 full lessons) and most appropriate for life skill lessons at the middle school, high school and transition level students.
-Below are some lesson unit highlights!
+Looking for ready-made lesson plans?
+This comprehensive resource comes with a complete lesson unit of materials for teaching this topic.
+The pdf file materials are comprehensive (5 full lessons) and most appropriate for life skill lessons for middle schoolers, high schoolers, and transition level students.
+Below are some lesson unit highlights of this must-have resource!

 Students will identify sharp edges and how to be safe when using them.